Registrations are currently closed. Please sign up for my mailing list to stay in the loop about future courses.

 Please note that this is not a therapy group, and I am not a therapist.
 The program is informed by my intensive study of Narrative Therapy, as well as my experiences working alongside therapists for nearly a decade, but this is still very much a writing workshop rather than a group therapy experience.
 The words you write here will enable some kind of healing and catharsis, even discovery and growth towards new possibilities, but our focus will remain on the words themselves.
 If you think you might need additional mental health support to navigate the program, please reach out to me, and I will connect you to therapists as well.

-Registrations are currently closed for all my courses.
+Registrations are currently closed.
 Please sign up for my mailing list to stay in the loop about future courses.

 COURSE COMPONENTS